 “Let’s get you guys tested out,” said Shrieve, gesturing with the rifle he had borrowed from a regular security soldier.
 “The brass can figure out what they want done with this mess.”

 “And what happens to us?”
 Miller asked.

 “The brass will have to decide that, too,” said Shrieve, scratching his forehead with a thumb.
 “I doubt you guys will see any type of combat.”

 “Don’t believe that,” said Cove quietly.
 “We’re the perfect expendable weapon.
 Just call us the Creature Commandos.”

 “Got that right, brother,” said Queen.
 “I’m gonna be the new Plastic Man.”

 “Don’t kid yourself,” said Lieutenant Shrieve, leading the way from the room.
 “You don’t have enough class to pretend to be Plastic Man.”

 Dr. Mengele smiled.
 Soon his creations would flood the world in the name of the Fourth Reich, and no force on Earth would be able to stop it.
-The Allied armed forces would be ineffectual, and not even the Freedom Fighters, the Blackhawks, the Marksman and his Resistance, or that English popinjay the Jester would get in the way of the Reich’s cloned army.
+The Allied armed forces would be ineffectual, and not even the Freedom Fighters, the Blackhawks, or that English popinjay the Jester would get in the way of the Reich’s cloned army.
 If they did, they would be crushed by the powers he was bringing to bear against them.